ibm-messaging/mq-helm/charts/ibm-mq/README.md

 If you supply multiple YAML objects then the queue manager will use the first object chosen by the label name alphabetically.
 For example if you supply the following labels: `alabel`, `blabel` and `clabel`.
 The queue manager will use the certificate with the label `alabel` for its identity.
 In this queue manager this can be changed by running the MQSC command: `ALTER QMGR CERTLABL('<new label>')`.

-### Supplying certficates which contain only the public key
+### Supplying certificates which contain only the public key
 When supplying a Kubernetes secret that contains a certificate file with only the public key you must ensure that the secret contains files that have the extension `.crt`.
 For example: `app.crt`.

 The format of the YAML objects for `pki.trust` value is as follows: